How Courts Determine the Validity of Prenuptial Agreements

 If one party mentions creating a prenuptial agreement (a prenup), the other party may resist, thinking it takes the “romance” out of the upcoming marriage.
 In reality, entering into a prenup at a time when the couple is feeling loving toward each other may be the most important thing either one of them can do in preparing for their life together.

-Prenups can help everyone, not just those who are wealthy; however, they are more commonly used by those entering second or subsequent marriages and in cases where one party has significantly more assets than the other.
+Prenups can help everyone, not just those who are wealthy.
+However, they are more commonly used by those entering second or subsequent marriages—a prenup can also be used to protect assets for children or dependents from a prior marriage—and in cases where one party has significantly more assets than the other.
+When only one partner brings substantial assets or business interests into the marriage, a prenup can provide tailored legal protections.
+A prenup can also help a future spouse clarify financial expectations and responsibilities before marriage.

 Although there are no guarantees in the law, if drawn up properly so that the legal requirements of the particular state in which the agreement is signed are met, a prenuptial agreement should withstand a court challenge.